Older Adult Health, Fitness & Exercises: How Much, How To & Tips for Seniors

 For a maximum absorbency pull-on, NorthShore offers GoSupreme or the lighter GoSupreme Lite protective underwear.
 Offering a choice of up to 8 or 6 hours of protection, respectively, they feature a super-absorbent lining locks in wetness and odors, extra coverage in front and rear, heavy-duty leg elastics for a secure fit, ulta-soft breathable design, body-hugging fit and anti-leak leg cuffs.
 Both GoSupreme pull-up style underwear complement a wide variety of body shapes.

 Ready to get fit?

-We hope this article has provided information needed to kick off years of health on National Fitness Day.
+We hope this article has provided information needed to kick off years of health.
 Want more details on any of the products listed above or other absorbent NorthShore incontinence supplies?
 Call (800) 563-0161 to talk to a customer care expert today.